-My family and I were invited* to be Members for the Day and experience all that the Adler Planetarium has to offer families.
-We went on a Saturday due to our school and work schedule and was pleasantly surprised that while not empty it was definitely not packed and overcrowded like some of the other museums tend to be.
-Since we were just there for the afternoon we focused our energy on hitting all the family friendly exhibits that we could.
-Which of course meant starting in the cafe for lunch.
+My family and I were invited* to be Members for the Day and experience all that the Adler Planetarium offers families.
+We went on a Saturday due to our school and work schedule and were pleasantly surprised that while not empty, it was definitely not packed and overcrowded like some of the other museums tend to be.
+Since we were just there for the afternoon, we focused our energy on hitting all the family friendly exhibits that we could.
+Which, of course, meant starting in the cafe for lunch.

-From lunch we headed to the first movie experience.
-We were disappointed that the kids show One World One Sky Big Birds Big Adventure was only shown once a day at 10am.
-Our two youngest would have been most interested in that one and since we didn’t check the schedule ahead of time we missed it.
+From lunch, we headed to the first movie experience.
+We were disappointed that the kids’ show One World One Sky Big Birds Big Adventure was only shown once a day at 10:00 a.m.
+Our two youngest would have been most interested in that one, and since we didn’t check the schedule ahead of time, we missed it.
 We asked the desk staff what he would recommend for families and young kids.
-He let us know that all the shows are considered family friendly the difference is how much technical information is given, too much scientific jargon may be harder for the kids.
+He let us know that all the shows are considered family-friendly.
+The difference is how much technical information is given; too much scientific jargon may be harder for them.
 He recommended Welcome to the Universe and Deep Space Adventure.
-We did see them both; however my kids did not like Deep Space adventure at all.
+We did see them both; however, my kids did not like Deep Space adventure at all.

-Deep Space Adventure is narrated by a being, that you don’t see and are to assume is some type of alien.
+Deep Space Adventure is narrated by a being that you don’t see and assume is some type of alien.
 It explores the universe and asks are there any other plants or civilizations like ours out there.
-While the imagery was amazing and so cool to the adults.
-The concept was slightly lost on my younger kids and they were actually a little frightened.
+At the same time, the imagery was amazing and so cool to the adults.
+The concept was slightly lost on my younger kids, and they were actually a little frightened.

-Welcome to the Universe on the other hand was perfect for my space loving boy and even kept his younger sister entertained without scaring anyone.
+Welcome to the Universe, on the other hand, was perfect for my space-loving boy and even kept his younger sister entertained without scaring anyone.
 This is basically a tour of our solar system and uses real imagery collected to make you feel like you are right there on the moon and mars.
-With the recent landing of the Mars Rover they were able to work current events into the show and explain how the rover landed and worked.
+With the recent landing of the Mars Rover, they could work current events into the show and explain how the rover landed and worked.
 It was a really great show.
 It’s also worth noting that with young kids, one show is probably enough.
-My 18 month old had trouble sitting through both of them and I left the second one early to let her run around.
+My 18-month-old had trouble sitting through them, and I left the second one early to let her run around.

-On the map that the Adler give you they have self-guided tours to help get you through the museum hitting all the best exhibits for what you are looking to do, we of course choose the family adventure and got started.
+On the map that Adler gives you, they have self-guided tours to help get you through the museum hitting all the best exhibits for what you are looking to do.
+We, of course, chose the family adventure and got started.

-My oldest loves these kind of tours (he calls them adventures) where he can follow along and check of things as he sees them.
-There are 7 stops on the tour and we managed to hit 4 of them before the younger girls were done and ready to head home.
-Which is pretty successful in my book!
+My oldest loves these kinds of tours (he calls them adventures) where he can follow along and check off things as he sees them.
+There are 7 stops on tour, and we managed to hit 4 of them before the younger girls were done and ready to head home, which is pretty successful in my book!
 We spent most of our time in the “Our Solar System’ exhibit and the “Planet Explorers” area.

-While the Solar System was very visually appealing and offered as much for the adults as the kids, it did not hold the interest, especially of the younger ones, like Planet Explorers did.
+While the Solar System was very visually appealing and offered as much for the adults as the kids, it did not hold the interest, especially younger ones, as Planet Explorers did.
 We could have probably spent the entire afternoon in Planet Explorers and skipped everything else.
 Planet Explorers is like a little kid’s space museum inside the Adler.
-As soon as we walked in the kids were greeted and welcomed and told this was their area to explore, hands on and run around.
-My kids took that as a personal challenge and immediately took off (in three different directions of course!
-Luckily there is only one way in or out!)
+As soon as we walked in, the kids were greeted and welcomed and told this was their area to explore, hands-on, and run around.
+My kids took that as a personal challenge and immediately took off (in three different directions, of course!
+Luckily, there is only one way in or out!)

 Overall the kids had a really great time at the Planetarium and we were pleasantly surprised at how much it’s changed, it’s definitely not the Adler of our youth.
 We will be adding it to our regular rotation of museum trips for sure.